 For medically qualified researchers to allow them to investigate the more immediate problems of patients with neurological problems.
 Rolling tenure, four to five years.

 The Foundation will make it known from time-to-time, through Hospital and University Departments of Neurology and Neurosurgery, and through the Neurological Association of New Zealand, that it is in a position to appoint a Senior Clinical Research Fellow.
 Closing dates would normally be April 1st and September 1st to allow time for interviews to be arranged, and for the application to be circulated to members of the Scientific Advisory Committee prior to their biannual meetings.

 Applications should be made using the form NF/06 (Application for Senior Clinical Research Fellowship).
-An original containing signatures and 15 copies are required.
-In addition, please submit an electronic copy of the form to email@example.com.
+Please submit an electronic copy of the form to email@example.com.

 Neurological Foundation Summer Studentship